 If you are stumped wondering what Eid gift ideas you can come up with for your children this year, here are 14 of my favorite Eid gifts for kids who have everything.

 Now more than ever is a good time to build that home game collection.
 They can play all of these games with their friends and siblings, but I have some suggestions here that you’ll enjoy playing with them.
-And of course they will love that.
+Of course, they will love that.

 Hedbanz is the classic game where you wear a picture on your forehead and then ask questions to guess “What am I?”
 Super funny and actually helps kids build their critical thinking skills.

 All Around the USA is another great one to play along with kids.
-Actually all the Brain Box games are both fun and educational, it just feels like the right time to learn in a fun way.
+Brain Box games are both fun and educational, it just feels like the right time to learn in a fun way.

 Taco Vs.Burrito is perhaps the perfect game to gift for Eid, definitely not to be played during Ramadan.
 Designed by a kid, kids and adults both enjoy competing to create “the weirdest, wildest meal.”